Execution Context and Call Stack in JavaScript

 - Only the variable

-. - Attempting to call
+sayHiis hoisted and initialized withundefined. - Attempting to call

-before the assignment results in aTypeError
+sayHibefore the assignment results in aTypeError.

-Keyword in Execution Contexts
+The this Keyword in Execution Contexts

 Understanding this

-is determined by how a function is called, not where it's defined.
+The value of this is determined by how a function is called, not where it's defined.
 It varies across different execution contexts.

 Binding Rules for this